Compare Leasing vs Buying a Copier Costs

 - Option to upgrade - When the lease term expires, you can trade-in your old copier for a newer model with better technology.

-- Higher long-term costs - A $5,000 copier could end up costing around $7,500 if you spread the payments over five years.
+- Higher long-term costs - A $5,500 copier could end up costing around $7,000 if you spread the payments over five years.
+You’ll pay more in the long run when you lease a copier instead of buying it outright.

 - Strict terms - It’s difficult to get out of a lease, even if your needs change.
 Once you sign the agreement, you’re stuck making the payments for the remainder of the term, even if the equipment is not being used.
 You’ll also be required to adhere to the leasing company’s maintenance requirements, which can get expensive.